top of page

 New Solutions to Old Challenges

-Our work is entirely crowdfunded - all of our funding comes from the sale of products through our online store.
+Our work is entirely crowdfunded - all of our funding comes from the sale of products through our online store and at in-person events.
 This means that the research we do is funded by you and designed for you, not to meet a bottom line.

 This funding structure gives us the agility to explore new areas of scientific inquiry while also keeping us efficient.
 Dollar for dollar, we are one of the best ways to invest in the future of sustainable agriculture!